-Little Rossi Learners: Ready for Rostrevor! is offered to children in Term 4 prior to them commencing Reception the following year at Rostrevor College.
+Little Rossi Learners: Ready for Rostrevor! is offered to children in the term prior to them commencing Reception at Rostrevor College.

 Transition programs and techniques have a positive impact on the academic achievement of students.
 For boys, it is recommended they participate in six or more school transition activities as opposed to a single event or isolated visits.